one-loop/redlookit/README.md

 # 📪 Reddit Mailbox
+**Update: As of 10 Aug 2023, Reddit has finally blocked all third party apps from accessing their API freely, so this site no longer works**
 Browse reddit while looking like you're reading your email

 Thanks for the immense support from reddit!
 This project became the most popular post on r/coding of 2022 in a day (somehow?!)
 We've also received over 100,000 views to the site in one day!